anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter01.rst

 Principles
 ~~~~~~~~~~

-Architectural principles
+Architectural Principles
 ^^^^^^^^^^^^^^^^^^^^^^^^

 This Reference Architecture conforms with the Anuket principles:

-1. **Open-source preference:** for building Cloud Infrastructure
-   solutions, components and tools, using open-source technology.
+1. **Open source preference:** for building Cloud Infrastructure solutions, components and tools, using open source
+   technology.
-2. **Open APIs:** to enable interoperability, component
-   substitution, and minimise integration efforts.
+2. **Open APIs:** to enable interoperability, component substitution, and minimise integration efforts.
-3. **Separation of concerns:** to promote lifecycle independence of
-   different architectural layers and modules (e.g., disaggregation of
+3. **Separation of concerns:** to promote lifecycle independence of different architectural layers and modules
-   software from hardware).
+   (e.g., disaggregation of software from hardware).
-4. **Automated lifecycle management:** to minimise the
-   end-to-end lifecycle costs, maintenance downtime (target zero
+4. **Automated lifecycle management:** to minimise the end-to-end lifecycle costs, maintenance downtime (target zero
    downtime), and errors resulting from manual processes.
-5. **Automated scalability:** of workloads to minimise costs and
+5. **Automated scalability:** of workloads to minimise costs and operational impacts.
-   operational impacts.
-6. **Automated closed loop assurance:** for fault resolution,
-   simplification, and cost reduction of cloud operations.
+6. **Automated closed loop assurance:** for fault resolution, simplification, and cost reduction of cloud operations.
-7. **Cloud nativeness:** to optimise the utilisation of resources
-   and enable operational efficiencies.
+7. **Cloud nativeness:** to optimise the utilisation of resources and enable operational efficiencies.
-8. **Security compliance:** to ensure the architecture follows
-   the industry best security practices and is at all levels compliant
+8. **Security compliance:** to ensure the architecture follows the industry best security practices and is at all levels
-   to relevant security regulations.
+   compliant to relevant security regulations.
-9. **Resilience and Availability:** to withstand
-   Single Point of Failure.
+9. **Resilience and Availability:** to withstand Single Point of Failure.

 Cloud Native Principles
 ^^^^^^^^^^^^^^^^^^^^^^^